bondy-io/bondy/doc/guides/database/deletion_and_reclamation.md

   when stability licenses it.
 The two are decoupled by design.
 - Reclamation is quiet when healthy and loud when stalled: a member that cannot confirm surfaces within one scheduler interval as telemetry naming the missing member, and as a rate-limited log line.
-A stall is always a fact about membership, and the remedy is always a membership decision.
+An *actionable* stall is always a fact about membership, and the remedy is always a membership decision; the one non-actionable outcome — `idle`, the empty tree of a converged quiescent shard — is counted but never logged (see "Watching stability" above).
 - Everything here is on by default.
 Every knob mentioned — including how to disable reclamation or retirement — is covered in the [reclamation configuration reference](../configuration/reclamation_options.md).